 Jack Cook

 Hello!
-I’m Jack, and I’m a first-year PhD student at MIT EECS studying machine learning for systems.
-I previously studied at the University of Oxford while supported by a Rhodes scholarship, and I’ve worked on LLMs at Modal, The New York Times, and NVIDIA.
+I’m a first-year PhD student at MIT EECS studying machine learning for systems, advised by Song Han.
+I previously studied at the University of Oxford while supported by a Rhodes Scholarship, and I’ve worked on LLMs at Modal, The New York Times, and NVIDIA.

-I hold master’s degrees in computer science, neuroscience, and social science, and I used to be the director of HackMIT.
+Before starting my PhD, I earned master’s degrees in computer science, neuroscience, and social science, and I used to be the director of HackMIT.
 A long time ago, I was on the founding team of Mixer (formerly Beam), acquired by Microsoft in 2018.

 I occasionally blog about my work.
 If you’d like to be notified when I publish my next post, enter your email below.